 Content is the name of the game in today’s marketing world.
 No matter the product, having a blog is perhaps the easiest and fastest way of ensuring visibility in front of the consumers you want.
-While managing a blog is relatively easy, maintaining a consistent and variable marketing calendar is another matter.
-Enter CoSchedule, a blog automation tool for marketing ease.
+While managing a blog is relatively easy, maintaining a consistent and variable blog marketing calendar is another matter.
+Enter CoSchedule, a blog automation tool for blog marketing ease.
 CoSchedule is as close to set it and forget it as one can get in today’s blog marketing world.

 As a freelance marketing consultant and editor, and a published author, in addition to my nonprofit work, my day consists of so many hats and projects that ensuring smooth delivery of content is imperative.
 I spent several years trying various automation platforms to schedule my content for dissemination, and each did an adequate job of pieces that I needed.
-However, there wasn’t one particular tool that did everything I looked for: grab, cycle, rinse and repeat, schedule and switch-up with all of the social media channels available and task management and task lists.
+However, there wasn’t one particular tool that did everything.
+I needed: grab, cycle, rinse and repeat, schedule and switch-up with all of the social media channels available and task management and task lists.

 How I found CoSchedule.